spf13/cobra/README.md

 Cobra can generate a Markdown-formatted document based on the subcommands, flags, etc. A simple example of how to do this for your command can be found in [Markdown Docs](doc/md_docs.md).

+## Generating reStructured Text-formatted documentation for your command

+Cobra can generate a reStructured Text-formatted document based on the subcommands, flags, etc. A simple example of how to do this for your command can be found in [ReST Docs](doc/rest_docs.md).

 ## Generating man pages for your command

 Cobra can generate a man page based on the subcommands, flags, etc. A simple example of how to do this for your command can be found in [Man Docs](doc/man_docs.md).